burnoutband/CF-for-Developers/docs/README.md

 * We can also apply properties and bind services to our apps via the CF CLI

+<a name="20CYAWVMRD"></a>
-20. Confirming Your Application Works by Viewing Messages in the RabbitMQ Dashboard
+# 20. Confirming Your Application Works by Viewing Messages in the RabbitMQ Dashboard
 * Take a look at followings:
 * Publish a message to our app using Postman
 * View the message in the RabbitMQ dashboard